iszczesniak/cpp/shared_ptr/index.md

 # From `unique_ptr` to `shared_ptr`

-We can move the ownershipd from `unique_ptr` to `shared_ptr` like
+We can move the ownership from `unique_ptr` to `shared_ptr` like that
-that:
+alright:

 {% highlight c++ %}
 {% include_relative u2s.cc %}
 {% endhighlight %}

-But it's better done this way:
+But it's downright better done this way:

 {% highlight c++ %}
 {% include_relative u2s_better.cc %}
 {% endhighlight %}

-We can move the ownership from an rvalue of type `unique_ptr`, because `shared_ptr` has such a constructor.
-Therefore, we can create a `shared_ptr` object from a temporary object of type `unique_ptr` returned by functions like this:
+We can move the ownership from an rvalue of type `unique_ptr`, because `shared_ptr` has the right constructor.
+Therefore, we can create a `shared_ptr` object from a temporary object of type `unique_ptr`, e.g., returned by a function like this:

 {% highlight c++ %}
 {% include_relative u2s_example.cc %}